From Camera-Based Sensing to Reasoning: A Comprehensive Review Toward Proactive Vulnerable Road User Safety: Core Vision-Based Methodologies for VRU Safety

 Tracking VRUs across video frames from a single camera is essential for understanding their movement patterns and ensuring proactive safety in transportation systems.
-Compared to multi-camera setups, single-camera tracking is more widely deployed due to its cost-effectiveness and ease of installation, especially in onboard vehicle and fixed roadside settings.
 However, it presents unique challenges such as occlusion, identity switches, and limited field-of-view, especially in dynamic or crowded environments.

 The foundation of modern single-camera multi-object tracking (MOT) lies in the tracking-by-detection paradigm.
 Classical methods such as SORT and DeepSORT remain widely used in this field.
 SORT \citep{bewley2016simple} proposed a light-weight pipeline that combines a Kalman filter for motion prediction and the Hungarian algorithm for data association, offering real-time performance suitable for on-board systems.
 DeepSORT \citep{wojke2017simple} extended the framework by integrating a deep appearance descriptor trained for re-identification.
 This enhancement significantly improved identity consistency over longer sequences and under partial occlusions, making DeepSORT one of the most widely adopted baselines in both academic and industrial applications for pedestrian tracking.